holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/00_onboarding/lesson_plan.md

     - Exponential growth vs. Linear Growth
     - We'll record these and talk about them later
 - Any questions?
-- Distribute `00_onboarding_questionnaire` sheet
+- Distribute `Getting to Know You` sheet
     - Collect before class ends

 ### Homework

-- 15m meeting with me within next seven days to set up computer/talk
+- Book 15m meeting with me within next seven days
+    - Check that computer is set up properly
+    - Connect and understand goals within class